NYUAD-IM/Desert-Media-Art/WeeklySchedule.md

 Due before start of next class

 - **Read** [Desert X 2020 AlUla](https://desertx.org/dx/desert-x-alula-2020)
-    - Pick one installation and write 2-3 paragraphs of response in Brightspace Discussions:
+    - Pick one installation and write 2-3 paragraphs of response in Brightspace->Discussions->Reading 1:
         - What draws you to this particular installation?
         - How does the piece incorporate the desert context?
         - How does placing the piece in the desert change the meaning of the work?
+        - Find an interesting desert media art project and link it in your Brightspace response
 - **Post** your reading response via Brightspace Discussions
 - **Join Discord** (optional) #desertart
-    - Sign up link in Brightspace Overview/Links
+    - Sign up link in [Brightspace->Content->Overview/Links](https://brightspace.nyu.edu/d2l/le/lessons/376920/units/10130825)
-    - Post an interesting desert project or put it in your Brightspace response

 ## Week 1.2